 I kept my training plan the same as the previous one.
 On the marathon day, I took 2 hours 57 minutes and 59 seconds to finish the run, hence making it my first sub-3 hours marathon.

-Needless to say, this was paramount of happiness and exuberance for me.
-All the time I spent training, researching, pushing myself to the boundary had paid off.
-It took me only a week to make an entry to Brighton Marathon April 2019, which meant I had ample time to prepare.
+Needless to say, this was paramount to happiness and exuberance for me.
+All the time I spent training, researching, and pushing myself to the boundary had paid off.
+It took me only a week to make an entry to Brighton Marathon in April 2019, which meant I had ample time to prepare.

-4. Brighton Marathon– For this Brighton marathon, I made an intensive 16-weeks training program for myself.
-I wanted to nail this one so I added a tempo tun of up to 10K and hilly areas.
+4. Brighton Marathon– For this Brighton marathon, I made an intensive 16-week training program for myself.
+I wanted to nail this one so I added a tempo tune of up to 10K and hilly areas.

-My long runs included the race pace up to 10 miles, total 22 miles.
+My long runs included a race pace of up to 10 miles, a total of 22 miles.
 I made sure I repeated all my key training at least 5 times before the final week.
 The last long run I did was up to 22 miles, but it was 14 days before the actual race.

 5. Gloucester Marathon January 2020 – Sub 2:45 –